s-h-a-d-o-w/shadertoy-webcam-recorder/README.md

 ## Notes on browsers

-- Chrome has a [Texture upload bug](https://bugs.chromium.org/p/chromium/issues/detail?id=92388) that makes the app very slow
+- Chrome has a [Texture upload bug](https://bugs.chromium.org/p/chromium/issues/detail?id=92388) that makes the app very slow on machines that use IGPs.

 ## TODO